-Those looking to score a bargain must be particularly careful on Black Friday and Cyber Monday - it is not only the retailers who are preparing for the most important holiday for online shoppers.
-Cyber criminals will also join forces on this day to attack online retailers, their customers, and payment service providers intensively with phishing attempts.
-Not only are the number of attacks expected to increase significantly, but also the complexity of campaigns - and thus the danger they pose to online shoppers.
+Bargain hunters have to be especially careful on Black Friday and Cyber Monday.
+Not only companies and retailers have prepared intensively for the highest holiday of online shoppers.
+Cyber criminals will also join all their forces on this day and intensively attack online retailers, their customers and payment service providers with phishing attempts.
+Not only is the number of attacks expected to increase significantly, but also their complexity – and therefore their danger.

-In the run-up to this year's Black Friday, the Avira Protection Labs reported an "increased activity of malicious URLs", and the Zscaler Security Cloud recorded an increase in blocked phishing activity of more than 400 percent between the first 14 days in October and the first 14 days in November.
-The experts from Avira's Virus Laboratory expect an increase of at least 15 percent in malicious URLs by the end of November compared to the annual average.
-In the past ten months, the volume of phishing URLs collected by the Avira Protection Labs has already more than doubled compared to the previous year, in 2019.
-The main season for fake URLs is only just beginning: in the months from October to December, 30 to 40 percent more phishing attacks take place than in the quiet summer months of June to August.
-This massively increases the probability for "Black Friday" shoppers to become victims of targeted phishing attacks.
+In the run-up to this year’s Black Friday, Avira Protection Labs said it noticed “increased activity of malicious URLs.”
+And Zscaler Security Cloud saw a more than 400 percent increase in blocked phishing activity between the first 14 days of October and the first 14 days of November.
+The experts from Avira’s virus lab expect malicious URLs to increase by at least 15 percent by the end of November compared to the annual average.
+In the past ten months, the volume of phishing URLs collected by Avira Protection Labs has already more than doubled compared to the previous year, 2019, they said.
+At the same time, the peak season for fake URLs is only just beginning, he said: 30 to 40 percent more phishing attacks take place in the months from October to December than in the quiet summer months from June to August.
+This massively increases the probability for “Black Friday” shoppers to become victims of targeted phishing attacks.

-Increasing phishing activities targeted at well-known online shopping sites, phishing attacks on mobile phones, skimming attempts on websites, scam sites with gift vouchers, and banking trojans can be observed, all of which are on the rise.
-Cybercriminals are taking advantage of the increased activity of users on shopping and online payment sites, and targeting their phishing attacks towards them.
-Seldom does so much sensitive data in connection with payment transactions fly through virtual space as in these weeks, and attackers know this too.
+Rising phishing activity targeting popular online shopping sites, phishing attacks on cell phones, skimming attempts on websites, gift card scam sites, and banking trojans were all on the rise.
+Cybercriminals are picking up on the increased activity of users on shopping and online payment sites and targeting their phishing attacks on them.
+After all, rarely does so much sensitive data related to payment transactions fly through virtual space as it has in these weeks, and the potential attackers are well aware of this.

-Cyber criminals are psychologically skilled.
-They exploit the typical characteristics of Black Friday sales: the auction-like character, or the time limit of the offer.
-They capitalize on the online shopper’s instincts to strike a quick deal.
-They are aware that many online shoppers, in a hurry to get the best offer, are less alert, and as a result, more inclined to click on compromising links.
+The attackers take a psychologically clever approach.
+They exploit a typical characteristic of Black Friday purchases: the auction character or the time limit of the offer.
+The cybercriminals exploit this behavior by making a quick purchase instead of taking a closer look.
+They are aware that many online shoppers are less vigilant in the rush to score the best deal and are more inclined to click on compromising links.

-But isn't that a private issue?
-Is it at all relevant to businesses?
-Yes, because employees often still use their work computer for private purposes, such as online shopping or banking.
-Therefore, our tips for secure online shopping are certainly important for your employees as well.
+Isn’t that a private topic?
+Is it even relevant for companies?
+Yes, because employees still use their work computers for private purposes such as online shopping or banking.
+That’s why our tips are certainly important for your employees, too.

-Our tips for secure online shopping on Black Friday:
+Read our tips for safe online shopping for Black Friday.

 - Check the authenticity of the URL or website.
-Pay particular attention to unusual spelling of the web address, or even spelling mistakes.
+Pay particular attention to unusual spellings of the address or even spelling errors.

-- Check whether shopping, e-commerce, and financial websites are secured by connections with HTTPS.
-All legitimate merchants and payment portals use this for their transactions.
+- Check if shopping, e-commerce and financial websites are secured by connections using HTTPS.
+This is what all legitimate merchants and payment portals use for their transactions.

-- Only use secure WLAN connections, not public networks.
-The use of a Virtual Protocol Network (VPN) can be helpful here.
+- Use only secure wifi connections, and not public networks.
+Using a Virtual Protocol Network (VPN) can be helpful.

 - Enable two-factor or multi-factor authentication as an additional layer of security, especially for financial transactions.

-- Avoid URLs whose links have been shortened or are unknown to you - no matter how tempting the offer communicated with them.
+- Avoid URLs whose links have been shortened or are unknown to you – no matter how tempting the offer they communicate.

 - Install (or update) your operating system and web browser and apply the latest security patches.

-- Activate browser add-ons in order to prevent malvertisements from popping up with adblockers.
+- Activate browser add-ons to prevent malvertisements from popping up with adblockers.

-- Distrust all gift vouchers and free offers you receive in the coming weeks.
+- Distrust all gift certificates and free offers you receive in the coming weeks.
 Be sure: nothing is for free.
-You will certainly be asked for your personal details to trigger your gift.
-Hands off!
+You will definitely be asked for your personal information to trigger your gift.
+Hands off.

 - Keep track of your orders.
-During the ordering process it is absolutely normal to receive information about the order process and delivery status from the retailer.
-If you receive such a message as an SMS, you quickly click on the harmful link and have fallen for this smishing attack.
+As part of the ordering process, it is absolutely normal to receive information from the merchant about the order process and delivery status.
+If you receive such a message as an SMS, you quickly click on the malicious link and you have fallen for this smishing attack.

 - Use a password manager that generates secure and unique passwords for you.

-- Delete all e-mails with Black Friday messages in the subject line.
+- Delete all emails with Black Friday messages in the subject line.
 If you think they are from a credible brand after all, go to their website.
-If the offers are reputable, you will see them.
+If the offers are legitimate, you will see them.

-- Only use apps from the official stores like Google or Apple.
+- Only use apps from official stores like Google or Apple.